nikki-experiments/react-crwn-clothing/README.md

 ## Test Password Sign In

-- flyfisher@gmail.com
+- Email: flyfisher@gmail.com
-- letsfish01
+- Password: letsfish01
-- Fisherman Bob
+- DisplayName: Fisherman Bob

+## Deleting Test User from Firebase

+1. Go to Firestore Database an d
+2. Go to Authentication and next to account click Delete account.